Top Puerto Rican Festivals: Celebrating Culture, Music, and Cuisine

 Ponce’s Cultural Celebration

-Ponce, often dubbed “Puerto Rico’s classical music capital,” lights up every mid-May with the Fiesta Nacional de la Danza.
+Ponce, often dubbed “Puerto Rico’s classical music capital,” lights every mid-May with the Fiesta Nacional de la Danza.
 This week-long shindig isn’t just any dance party; it’s a tribute to the danza musical genre that goes back to the 19th century (Wikipedia).
 Sponsored by the Ponce Municipal Government and the Institute of Puerto Rican Culture, the festival is a vibrant mix of music, dance, and cultural pride.

 Chamber Orchestra Performances